Can Magnolia Trees Be Transplanted?

 Magnolia trees can be transplanted by one person as long as the tree is up to 7 feet tall.
-Larger trees must be transplanted by employees of landscape companies with special equipment.
+Employees of landscape companies must transplant larger trees with special equipment.

 Tips on how to transplant magnolia trees

-- Move the magnolia to its new location as quickly as possible without letting the root ball dry out.
+4. Move the magnolia to its new location quickly without letting the root ball dry out.

-- Plant the magnolia in a hole that is twice as big as the roots.
+5. Plant the magnolia in a hole twice as big as the roots.

 Use a shovel with a narrow, long blade.